ColinKennedy/tree-sitter-usd/README.md

 // // TODO: Add the actual grammar rules
 // shebang: $ => "#usda 1.0",  // TODO: make value, variable

+- Audit all uses of $.identifier.
+Make sure it validates in real USD files
+- TODO finish Comment - unicode
+- Add permutations for things
+ - empty
+ - single character
+ - multiple text
+ - unicode
+ - multiline
+- Add customlayerData unittests

+- Try removing some of the prec.left commands to see what is really needed

-Add a "Complex everything" test, with everything at once
+- Make sure that the type of { string foo = "asdfasdf" } and attributes is queriable Add a "Complex everything" test, with everything at once